tobiasdemaine/bmap/README.md

 # bmap
-an artSite plugin tool for creating augmented projection installations in a webGL capable browser
+an ar[t] plugin for creating augmented projection installations in a webGL capable browser
 ---------

 * Display and Capture phase sequence >>  more work on phaze lines and position